GoogleCloudPlatform/spinnaker-for-gcp/scripts/manage/landing_page_expanded.md

 ## Select GCP project

-Select the project in which your Spinnaker is installed, then click **Confirm project**.
+Select the project in which your Spinnaker is installed, then click **Start**.

 <walkthrough-project-billing-setup>
 </walkthrough-project-billing-setup>